“I’m in the business of winning.”

 Following his retirement, he returned to his native Michigan and coached ice hockey for the Soo Indians of the Northern Michigan Hockey League (or NMHL) and opened up a tourist hotel and super club called Taffy’s Lodge which he managed for several years.

 He passed away in Sault Sainte Marie, Michigan, at the age of 64.
 He was posthumously inducted into the United States Hall of Fame as a Player in 1973.
-He was the uncle of George Jones.
+He is the Uncle and Godfather of George Jones.

 Taffy Abel and Lester Patrick remained lifelong friends.
 The below December 1947 photo is from the Lester Patrick Celebration at Madison Square Gardens.